Zahedm45/roborally/README.md

 ## How to play

+Change Java version to Java 15 in the project structure.

 Start main method from `StartRoboRally` class.

 Reach all the checkPoints in numerical order (first 1, then 2, then...)